-As at 30 June 2010, there were no financial assets or liabilities in level 2.
-During the year, there were no financial assets or liabilities which transferred between levels 1, 2 or 3.
+As at 30 June 2012 and 30 June 2011, there were no financial assets or liabilities in level 2.
+During the current and prior years, there were no financial assets or liabilities which transferred between levels 1, 2 or 3.